playbenny/benny_manual/docs/blockipedia.md

 ## source

+### source.abb.phase.distortion
+- crunked up phase distortion oscillator alligator

+### source.abl.chip
+- wrapper for the abl.dsp.chip oscillator. only available in max 9.

+### source.abl.crackle
+- wrapper for the abl.dsp.crackle oscillator. only available in max 9.

 ### source.basic.osc
 - Basic single oscillator.
 Shape fades from sine through triangle saw rectangle square triangle and back to sine.
 Accepts MIDI and CV, works in *LFO* and *audio* ranges.
+The 'initial pitch' slider sets the starting pitch, incoming midi overrides this but doesn't reset the slider.

 - The rectangle portion of this oscillator uses 'EPTR' code from Yofiel.com.